GLOBAL MARKETS-Stocks, euro fall, gold gains on Europe worries

 By Chikako Mogi

-TOKYO, Oct 3 European stock index futures fell sharply on Monday, following a drop in Asian stocks, and the euro weakened on deepening concerns that the euro zone's debt crisis will dampen global growth.
+TOKYO, Oct 3 Asian stocks extended losses, partly dragged lower by a plunge in Hong Kong shares, and the euro fell on Monday on deepening concerns that the euro zone's debt crisis will dampen global growth.

-Worries that a weakening economy will hurt industrial demand hit commodities such as copper, which plummeted 5 percent to its lowest since July 2010 after its worst quarter in nearly three years, and oil, which slid more than $1.
+Worries that a weakening economy will hurt industrial demand hit commodities such as copper, which extended losses for a fourth session in a row after its worst quarter in nearly three years, and oil, which slid more than $1 earlier in the session.

 Gold rose as investors abandoned riskier commodities, commodity-linked currencies and equities in favour of the safety of the precious metal and the dollar.

-MSCI's broadest index of Asia Pacific shares outside Japan fell 3.6 percent, with falls exacerbated by a plunge in Hong Kong shares amid concerns about China's property market, slipping closer to a 16-month low hit late in September.
+MSCI's broadest index of Asia Pacific shares outside Japan fell 3 percent, slipping closer to a 16-month low hit late in September, while Japan's Nikkei fell 2 percent.

-"Investors are selling off stocks that have been well-regarded, possibly with some funds anticipating redemption pressures and liquidating them to raise cash," said Edward Huang, equity strategist at Haitong International in Hong Kong.

-Europe's sovereign debt woes have been the biggest factor in a global equity market slide that began in late July, with the continent's leaders still divided over how to tackle the crisis and the possibility of a Greek default looming ever-larger.

-European stock futures pointed to a sharply weaker start for equities, with futures for the Euro STOXX 50 STXEc1, Germany's DAX FDXc1 and the French CAC 40 FCEc1 down 2.7 to 3 percent.

-Japan's Nikkei closed down 1.8 percent after falling more than 2 percent earlier.

-Hong Kong's Hang Seng Index slumped 5 percent to its lowest since May 2009, with financials and developers hit hard on fears of the potential impact of a property market correction.
+Hong Kong's Hang Seng Index slumped more than 4 percent in early trade to its lowest since May 2009, with financials and developers hit hard on fears of the potential impact of a property market correction.

-Although most analysts still expect China to avoid a "hard landing", worries about the outlook for the world's second largest economy have grown in recent weeks, prompting some rare weakness in the yuan and widening of sovereign credit default swaps last week.

-With concerns over the global economy hitting credit markets world wide, the iTraxx Asia ex-Japan investment grade index widened on Monday by about 6 basis points at 260 basis points/266 bps.
+"The October-December quarter begins today, so there is hope for domestic fund buying," said Fujio Ando, senior managing director at Chibagin Asset Management in Tokyo.

+"But right now the market's focus is Greece's problems and how Europe will address the situation, as well as U.S. data this week that will show us more about the economy."

-Global stocks posted their worst quarter in nearly three years in July-September and, with mainland Chinese markets closed all week for national holidays, traders said volatility might rise with some funds seeking to capitalise on bearish sentiment in thin volume.
+As global stocks posted their worst quarter in nearly three years in July-September, and with mainland Chinese markets closed all week for national holidays, traders said volatility might rise with some funds seeking to capitalise on bearish sentiment in thin volume.

-The euro fell as far as $1.3322 , its lowest level in more than eight months, after government draft budget figures released on Sunday showed Greece would miss a deficit target set just months ago in a massive bailout package.
+The euro fell to its lowest level in more than eight months at $1.3322 in early Asia trade as a government draft budget figures on Sunday showed Greece would miss a deficit target set just months ago in a massive bailout package.

 Adding to the concerns over Greece, the German finance minister was quoted as ruling out a higher German contribution to the euro zone's rescue fund than approved by parliament last week.